Frequently Asked Questions

 A: The RQF indicates the difficulty and complexity of the knowledge and skills associated with a qualification.
 PGCE covers Level 6 and Level 7 components.

-Q: The trust operates over a wide area - can an applicant specify where they'd like to be placed?
+Q: The trust operates over a wide area - can I specify where I would like to be placed?

 A: When you apply we will look at where you live, what the requirements are of the schools within your area, and your ability to travel.
 If you are interested in a particular school, please let us know at interview and we can investigate placement options.